ClusterLabs/PAF/Quick_Start-Debian-8-two_nodes.md

 Finally, make sure to stop the PostgreSQL services __everywhere__ and to disable them, as Pacemaker will take care of starting/stopping everything for you.
-Start with your master:
+Start with your primary:

 ```
 systemctl stop postgresql@9.6-main